verse-rb/verse-schema/README.md

   field(:name, Object) # Aka. any object
 ```

-You can register your own type:
+You can register your own converter type:

 ```ruby
   Verse::Schema::Coalescer.register(Email) do |value, opts|